dd32/td-gh-ex/readme.txt

 Avadanta supports for Woocomerce, Elementor page builder plugin ans Also Other Plugins Too.

+= Can I modify Theme? =

+Avadanta developed under th GPL terms so you can use it free and can modify or redistribute according to your needs.

 == Changelog ==

+= 1.0.4 =
+* Resolve Reviewer Issue

 = 1.0.3 =
 * Resolve Reviewer Issue